doitian/knowledge-base/§ Blog/Journals/Journals - 2017/What I Touched This Week 2017-02-25/♯ What I Touched This Week 2017-02-25.md

 # What I Touched This Week 2017-02-25

-- [Jukedeck - Create unique, royalty-free soundtracks for your videos.][1]
 - [Enzyme][2] React test.
 - [Design Patterns for Humans™ - An ultra-simplified explanation][3]
 - [RandyGaul/tinyheaders: Collection of one-file C/C++ libraries with no dependencies, primarily used for games][4]